 I cut my teeth as a BMX racer in my early teens travelling round the country competing in regional and national races.
 I discovered mountain biking when a shoulder injury rudely interrupted my mediocre racing career.
 It wasn’t long before I was entering events like the Dyfi Enduro and then graduated to marathon and endurance races.
 I’m not particularly competitive, and doubt I’ll ever get anywhere near a podium, but I do like riding fast, both uphill and down, and racing allows me to do that.
 I have a weird addiction to 24hr solo races even though I’m not very good at them.
 After Mountain Mayhem in 2016 I swore I’d never do another and yet a few months later I found myself at the Kielder Chiller 24 in 2017 so I guess I’m still hooked.
 One day I might actually figure them out and I can retire.

 Having spent the majority of my 20’s not doing much exercise at all, MTB became a big factor and motivation for me to get moving again.
 I spent about 2 years getting to grips with the sport and gaining fitness at the same time.
 Then approximately 18 months ago (June 2016), a friend of mine was doing a running challenge of 100 individual runs to the top of Brownwardle Hill in Whitworth, and was asking people to join him, for support and fundraising.
 I bit the bullet… And couldn’t walk for the next 3 days!
 I decided to keep up with his Saturday morning outing, throwing in a few commute runs, and just gradually built up fitness, and a love again for running.
 From my love of MTB, I generally kept to fell running, and in April 2017 completed my first ever marathon.
-Also over fells with an elevation gain of 3600ft!
-A bit of injury and a career change in July 2017 had me lose a lot of the fitness I’d gained, and I lost the routine on running regularly.
-Which brings me to my challenge for 2018.
-As of New Year’s day, I have committed to running 3650km before 31st December 2018, which is an average of 10k per day.
-This is the equivalent of running from Manchester to Beirut!
-I am raising funds for a charity that is very close to me via a JustGiving page, but I’m also collecting funds from people that join me for a run.
+In 2018 I ran over 3650km, an average of 10k per day, to raise funds for charity.

 Having been dragged up mountains from an early age I quickly developed a interest in outdoor pursuits and subsequently endurance events.
 After serving 9 years in the Royal Marines, a lot of which was teaching Nordic skiing, I settled in Lancashire and joined Chorley Harriers where I got hooked on triathlons.
 Since then I have completed numerous events ranging from double marathons to Ironman triathlons.
 I'm also developing a great love for cake.